 According to the latest survey from TransUnion, 66% of the 59% of Americans whose income has been impacted by COVID-19 are concerned about paying their current bills and/or loans.
 Of these respondents, 12% say they are taking advantage of accommodations offered by their lenders such as forbearance, and 31% plan to pay just a partial amount on their next loan payment.

 As the pandemic continues, consumer caution will likely continue to have a major impact on the credit union collection department.
 Members’ expectations of the credit union branch experience may be more focused on feeling safe, as well as receiving personal understanding and support for the impacts COVID-19 has had on their lives.
 Successfully managing member service, financial relief programs and risk will require credit unions to take an even more proactive and human-centric approach.

-Reliability, Consistency and Sense of
+Reliability, Consistency and Sense of Community

 Credit unions should consider the following strategies for meeting collections and recovery needs in a changing world:

 - Assure members of on-site protections and procedures your credit union is taking to help ensure their safety while in a branch.

 - Offer payment extensions or other flexible payment programs to work with members’ needs as they recover financially.

 - Study loan payment activity to determine which members may benefit from early notices.